-How to Save Money on 10 Common Household Items You Don't Even Have to Buy!
+How to Save Money and Reduce Use on 10 Common Household Items

-Saving Money on 10 Common Household Items: I Rarely Buy Them!
+How to Reduce Use and Save Money on These 10 Common Household Items: I Rarely Buy Them!

 There are many common household items that people can save money on.
 Over the years, I've found that I can either find cheap substitutes for these items or nearly eliminate them altogether.